Cancer Screening Overview (PDQ®): Screening - Health Professional Information [NCI]

 Rates are often adjusted (e.g., age-adjusted rates) to allow a more accurate comparison of rates over time or among groups.
 The purpose of the adjustment is to make the groups more alike with respect to important characteristics that may affect the conclusions.
-For example, when the SEER Program compares cancer rates over time in the United States, the rates are adjusted to one age distribution.
-If this were not done, cancer rates would seem to increase over time simply because the U.S. population is getting older and the risk of cancer is higher in older age groups.
+For example, when the SEER Program compares cancer rates over time in the United States, the rates are adjusted to one age distribution because cancer rates are usually higher in older age groups.

 Risk or rate difference (or excess risk) compares the actual cancer risk or rate among at least two groups of people, based on an important characteristic or exposure, by subtracting the risks or rates from one another (e.g., subtracting lung cancer rates among nonsmokers from that of cigarette smokers estimates the excess risk of lung cancer due to smoking).
 This can be used in public health to estimate the number of cancer cases that could be avoided if an exposure were reduced or eliminated in the population.

 Population-attributable risk measures the proportion of cancers that can be attributed to a particular exposure or characteristic.
 It combines information about the RR of cancer associated with a particular exposure and the prevalence of that exposure in the population, and estimates the proportion of cancer cases in a population that could be avoided if an exposure were reduced or eliminated.